 So, overall, I found that the trackers are fantastic.
 They are a really good motivational tool as long as you get one that has great battery life, and you get one that's going to mix in with your lifestyle.
 The tracker that I went for allowed for it to integrate into my business and into my home.
 An example of this is where if I was to be woken up in the middle of the night, I was able to have the light to turn on as I'm walking over to the toilet, which is fantastic.
-Those aspects are important to me as well as tracking sleep because I strongly believe the quality of your sleep is by far the benchmark as to the quality, you're going to be having the following day.
+Those aspects are important to me, as well as tracking sleep, because I strongly believe the quality of your sleep is by far the benchmark as to how productive you will be the following day.
 That was important for me.

 Other Tracker Features

 Some of the other cool things you can with trackers are the options to read your SMS's, see your social media post updates and other things like that.
 For me, all those things are a hindrance in your performance and ability at work.
 They're going to be interrupting you and interrupting your day and interrupting your sleep.
 If it's on your wrist when you're sleeping you will flick it across and see that there's been a post update.
 That's a problem.
 You also want to make sure that fitness tracker you're getting either has a minimal display or the display allows for you to get rid of any blue hues and blue tones out of the screen.
 Your body naturally reacts to those colors and tone and they make you become more awake, as opposed to the yellow tones and red tones.